SBELL39123/WanderWomen/README.md

 ## Technologies Used

+The WanderWomen website features a locally hosted backend server built with Node.js and Express, utilizing a local database for data storage.
+The frontend is deployed on Netlify, providing a seamless and responsive user experience.

 - **Frontend**:
   - HTML5: Used to structure the website’s content.
   - CSS3: Custom styles applied to make the website visually appealing.